 Ramp Test FAQ

-Can/should I do the Ramp Test more often than the 8/20 minute tests?
+Can/should I do the Ramp Test more often than the traditional 8 or 20 minute tests?

 We still recommend assessing every 4-6 weeks.
 If you’ve taken some time off from training, resume training following an FTP assessment workout.